Cotswold Holiday July 2009 - page 2

 enthusiastically acting out a scene from one of Shakespeare's plays,

 Hamlet (we think).
-This was a marvellous surprise!
+What a marvellous surprise!

 |